Philipbear/msbuddy/docs/pyapi.rst

 .. function:: mz_to_formula (mz: float, adduct: str, mz_tol: float, ppm: bool)

    Convert a m/z value to formula, return list of :class:`msbuddy.utils.FormulaResult`.
-This function relies on the global dependencies within the :class:`msbuddy.Buddy`.
+This function relies on the global dependencies within the :class:`msbuddy.Msbuddy`.
 It works by database searching.
 Formula results are sorted by the absolute mass error.

    :param mz: float.
 Target m/z value, should be <1500.
    :param adduct: str.
 Precursor type string, e.g. "[M+H]+", "[M-H]-".